kevinrenskers/mixedcase.nl/content/articles/2009-10-21-switching-mobileme-my-short-adventure-google-app-engine.md

 After searching for good alternatives to MobileMe I found the following solution: Google Apps and Flickr.
 [Google Apps](http://www.google.com/apps/intl/en/business/index.html) takes care of my email (on my own domain name), calendar and contacts, can sync it between my Mac (Mail.app, iCal and Address Book) and my Linux PC (Thunderbird and Sunbird) and with their Exchange support, all changes get pushed to my iPhone  immediately.

 That left the question of photo hosting, something that is very important to me.
 I went with [Flickr](http://www.flickr.com/), and got myself a Pro account for $25 a year.
 It offers unlimited photo hosting with great iPhoto support.
 The free [Dropbox](https://www.getdropbox.com/referrals/NTIzMTA5NjU5) software is my iDisk replacement that comes with 2 GB of online storage, and is easier and faster to use.
 The only thing I can't replicate is the "Find My iPhone" service which MobileMe provided, but for the $74/year that I now save, I can live without that just fine.
 Drawback so far?
-Well, the Flickr UI is ten times worse then the beautiful MobileMe web galleries, but that's where the Flickr API comes in - you can make your own UI as I did on this site.
+Well, the Flickr UI is ten times worse than the beautiful MobileMe web galleries, but that's where the Flickr API comes in - you can make your own UI as I did on this site.

 Other free software I use to sync everything are [Xmarks](http://www.xmarks.com/) to sync my bookmarks between my home Mac and work PC, and [LastPass](https://lastpass.com/), to sync my site passwords between all browsers at home and at work.